Abortion extremism in Minnesota

 Does the public support Minnesota’s policy?

-No polling shows that Minnesotans favor a no-limits abortion policy.
+Not a single poll shows that Minnesotans want a no-limits abortion policy.
 Instead, polls show the opposite.
-Two polls in late 2022—a Star Tribune/MPR News/KARE 11 poll and a KSTP/SurveyUSA poll—both found that just 30 percent of Minnesotans favor abortion without limits (Minnesota's policy).
-DFL lawmakers are decisively out of step with most Minnesotans (and with most of the country and most of the world).
+Two polls in late 2022—a Star Tribune/MPR News/KARE 11 poll and a KSTP/SurveyUSA poll—both found that just 30 percent of Minnesotans think abortion should always be legally permitted (Minnesota's policy).
+A nationwide NPR/PBS/Marist poll in April 2023, meanwhile, found that just 22 percent of Americans support unlimited abortion.
+DFL lawmakers are decisively out of step with most Minnesotans—and with most of the country and most of the world.

-Wasn't the recently repealed law protecting born-alive infants unnecessary and burdensome?
+Wasn't the previous law protecting born-alive infants unnecessary and burdensome?

-Data from the Minnesota Department of Health show that most years some babies are born alive in the context of abortion.
-Those babies deserve a right to appropriate lifesaving care.
-Lawmakers who voted to repeal that right in 2023 claimed that the repealed language required inappropriate or futile attempts to save pre-viable infants’ lives.
+Data from the Minnesota Department of Health shows that, in most years, three to five babies survive abortion procedures and are born alive.
+Those babies deserve a right to appropriate medical treatment.
+Lawmakers who voted to repeal that right in 2023 claimed that the repealed language required futile attempts to save pre-viable infants’ lives.
 That’s false.
 In truth, the repealed law simply required “reasonable measures consistent with good medical practice.”
-After the recent actions of the legislature, newborns are no longer guaranteed treatment that would save their lives.
+After the recent actions of the legislature, newborns are no longer guaranteed care that could save their lives.
 (Read more about the repeal of born-alive protections.)

 More: